paulmcheng/paulmcheng.github.io/_posts/3001-11-01-works-global-economic-scenario-generator.md

 #### Summary

-- Delivered improvement in the current Assets and Liabilities Modelling (ALM) software to integrate with the new Economic Scenario Generator (ESG) system
+- Deliver improvement in the current Assets and Liabilities Modelling (ALM) software to integrate with the new Economic Scenario Generator (ESG) system
-- identifying the scope of the projects, integration planning, update adapting process to work with different systems environment.
+- identify the scope of the projects, integration planning, update adapting process to work with different systems environment.

 #### Business results
 - This resulted in maximize consulting opportunities in wider asset universe and overseas markets.